Bmajor1997/Github_portfolio/Accessibility-Testing/README.md

 # Overview

-This section of my repository contains projects focused on evaluating and improving the accessibility of web applications through automated testing.

-This repository showcases accessibility testing projects focused on validating web application accessibility through both automated and assisted testing techniques.
-The projects demonstrate experience using screen readers, keyboard navigation, semantic HTML validation, and Python-based Playwright automation to identify and verify accessibility-related issues.
+This repository contains accessibility testing projects that demonstrate my approach to evaluating and improving the accessibility of web applications.
+Using Python, Playwright, screen readers, keyboard navigation, and semantic HTML validation, these projects showcase practical methods for identifying accessibility issues and supporting more inclusive user experiences.

-Each project is organized to document the testing approach, implementation, lessons learned, and opportunities for future enhancement.
+Each project emphasizes structured testing, professional documentation, and automation practices designed to improve software quality while aligning with modern accessibility standards.